inverse-inc/packetfence-dhcp-forwarder/README.md

 Get the sources
 ---------------
-In a shell, under c:\go\src or wherever you installed GO, download the sources through installed git:
+In a shell, create a "src" directory (that is a GOLANG requirement) that you want to be the root of your GO projects, (eg: c:\Users\Test\go\src\ ) and download the sources through previously installed git:
 ```
 git clone https://github.com/inverse-inc/packetfence-dhcp-forwarder.git
 ```

 dhcp-forwarder-config-generator:

 * generates DHCP-Forwarder.toml configuration based on user selected NIC from "getmac /fo csv /v"  output and fix the UID name.
 It is currently impossible to use gopacket to list human readable interface names so the user can choose from them and map it to its UUID.